flnx/wheredoigo/client/README.md

-## Where Do I Go

-An adventurous website featuring an extensive collection of destinations and places from around the world, that can be liked, commented and rated by users.

-Ability to upload pictures that’ll be shown in a responsive Gallery, which is easy to navigate through.
-Leave comments and rate places.

-Furthermore, users can upload a personal photo or avatar to represent themselves, select suitable descriptions and details for their entries, and categorize destinations and places accordingly.
-An additional feature includes the option to generate AI-driven comments for each place based on its name and location.

-Guests can check out all the cool spots that users create by navigating to the 'Discover' page, where they can easily search for the destinations that match their interests.

 ### Main Technologies:

-#### FrontEnd

 - React
 - React Query (Caching)
 - Vitest + JEST, MSW
-- chartJS
-- Yup
-- Swiper
-- Tiptap
+- chartJS, Yup, Swiper, Tiptap

-#### BackEnd

-- NodeJS,
-- Express,
-- MongoDB + Mongoose
-- **Cloudinary** (Cloud based image management service)
-- JSON Web Token
-- bcrypt
-- Express Rate Limit
-- Dom Purify/ jsdom
-- Multer
-- Yup / validator

-**AI Integration**

-- OpenAI
+## About

+🌎✈️ An adventurous hub featuring an extensive collection of destinations and places, created by our community from around the world, that can be liked, commented and rated by users

+⚒️ Each user can create/edit/delete destinations and places, upload pictures and select suitable descriptions and details for their entries

+🖼️ Responsive Gallery

+💬 Leave comments and rate places

+📸 Furthermore, users can upload a personal photo or avatar to represent themselves

+🏖️ Personal Dashboard

+🤖 Option to generate AI-driven comments for each place based on its name and location

+🔎 Guests can check out all the cool spots that users create by navigating to the 'Discover' page

+👾 Client Data Caching which makes the user experience even better

 ### Key Features: